 Renewing your student visa

-While it is not possible to renew your student visa, you can apply for a new one if your old one will expire before you can complete your course.
+While it is not possible to renew your student visa, you can apply for a new one if your current visa will expire before you can complete your course.

-Your visa status may change before or during your time at the University.
+What to do if your visa status or passport details change before or during your time at the University.

 Staying in Australia